reportportal/docs/src/md/src/WorkWithReports/ViewLaunches.md

 A typical Launch structure comprises the following elements: **Suite** \> **Test**
 \> **Step** \> **Log**.

-However, this hierarchy is flexible.
-Only one restriction is applied: **a step can be under a test only**.

 A suite may hierarchically lie under another suite.

 The data in the "Launches" section is present in a table.
 By default, the